jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 * About me
 * Asyncio basics
-* Ex.
-Currency converter HTTP client.
+* Currency converter HTTP client.
 * TDD in an asynchronous world
-* Ex.
-Coverage of your Currency converter
+* Coverage of your Currency converter
-* Publishing the currency converter as a web resource
+* Currency converter as a web resource
+* Part 2

 ----